att-innovate/squanch/_sources/demos/superdense-coding.rst.txt

 	3. Bob disentangles the X and Z components of the qubit by applying CNOT and H to Alice's qubit and Charlie's qubit.
 He then measures each of Alice's and Charlie's qubits to obtain :math:`b_1` and :math:`b_2`, respectively.

+We'll also use SQUANCH's built-in timing functionality to track the simulated time for each agent to complete their part of the protocol assuming a photon pulse interval of 1ns.

 Implementation
 --------------